Windows OS Hub

 Your system administrator has disabled Programs and Feature

-You can also prevent the list of installed Windows programs from being displayed in the Windows Control Panel using the commands:
+You can also use these commands to prevent Windows from displaying the list of installed programs in the Control Panel:

 REG add "HKCU\Software\Microsoft\Windows\CurrentVersion\Policies\Programs" /v NoProgramsAndFeatures /t REG_DWORD /d 1 /f